Special Region of Yogyakarta: Education

-The Special Region is also the home of the first-established private university in Indonesia, the Islamic University of Indonesia, which was founded in 1945.
-The Indonesia Institute of Arts, the first-established university in fine arts, is also in the region.
-Other large universities include Yogyakarta State University, Sunan Kalijaga State Islamic University, Sanata Dharma University, Muhammadiyah University of Yogyakarta and the University of Atma Jaya Yogyakarta.
+The Special Region is also the home of the first established private university in Indonesia, the Islamic University of Indonesia, which was founded in 1945.
+The Indonesia Institute of Arts, the first established university in fine arts, is also in the region.
+Other large universities include Yogyakarta State University, Sunan Kalijaga State Islamic University, Sanata Dharma University, Muhammadiyah University of Yogyakarta, and Atma Jaya University.

 Sister relationships

-Yogyakarta Special Region has signed sister province relationship or friendly ties agreement with region/state:
+Yogyakarta Special Region has signed a sister province relationship or friendly ties agreement with the region/state: